 Where do you find the information to analyze your efforts?

 If your goal is website traffic (blog posts, product promotion, generate leads, etc.).
 Look at analytics or other tracking software.
 It is a good idea to have metrics set up with goals, click tags, etc. so you know what the traffic is coming from social is doing once they arrive on your website.

 Visibility Look at engagement on the network, likes, comments, followers, shares, etc.

 Foot Traffic This is a hard one you will need to ask where they found you.

 Authority Whether you are building the authority of your company or a person, how many connections were made, how often was content shared, commented on, etc.

 Increase in business Look at the above, did it improve your bottom line?

 Social media does take some time and effort.
 However, the demand for companies to get involved with social media has forced many to do it.
 The key is to be strategic in reaching your target customers, give them what they are looking for, and analyze your results to make sure you are delivering.

-If you have a question about social media reach out to us, we love to talk strategy
+If you have a question about how your business can effectively use social media, reach out to us, we love to talk strategy

 3/01/2023 - As technology advances, so do the tools of cybercrime.
 Small business websites are vulnerable to malicious attacks that can cause significant dama...